Asset Search Services - Nationwide Asset Investigation Company

 - Vehicle registrations — cars, trucks, motorcycles, RVs through DMV databases

-- UCC filings — secured transactions, equipment liens, accounts receivable financing
+- UCC filings — secured transactions, equipment liens, accounts receivable

 - Judgment liens & tax liens — federal, state, and county level